 SITE DETAILS

 Site name & address

 Grid reference

 Cartology reference

-Prioritisation score Site area (m 2)
+Prioritisation score Site area (m2)

 Landowner(s) / occupiers - if known

-Former potentially contaminative use The former use of this sit caused contamination.
-T this contamination to imp the statutory guidance via linkages. e as a has the pote his report considers the act any of the receptors a possible significant pol ential to have potential for identified in lutant
+Former potentially contaminative use The former use of this site a contamination.
+This report contamination to impact ar statutory guidance via poss considers the potential fony of the receptors identification. r this ed in the

-LOCATION PLAN

-DESK STUDY

-The aims of this desk study are as follows:

-- Assess the risk of ground contamination by current and historic site activities and if possible identify the types of contaminants that may be present; - Analyse the risk from migration of contaminants on to site from surrounding areas; - Assess the findings in terms of risks to sensitive receptors; - Provide recommendations for future site work, if deemed necessary.

-Site history Year Description of Site
+LOCATION PLAN DESK STUDY The aims of this desk study are as to Assess the risk of ground identify the types of containing the study are as to a second and a second are also as the study are as to a second are also as the study are as the second are also contaminatio on by current and historic site activities and if possible t may be present; gration of con taminants on to site from surrounding areas; Provide recommendation s for future s ite work, if deemed necessary.
+Site history (from historic maps, trade Year Description of Site directories and local records) Bedrock geology (from BGS maps)

-(from historic maps, trade

-directories and local records)

-Bedrock geology

-(from BGS maps)
+Superficial geology (from BGS maps)

-Our oficial cools and

-(nom BGS maps)
+(from NRA maps)

 Groundwater vulnerability

-(from NRA maps)

 Source protection zone

 Depth to groundwater table

 Licensed water abstractions (authorised by the EA)

 Discharge consents, waste management licences & other permits

 Areas of ecological importance

 Areas of archaeological importance

 PLANNING RECORDS

-SITE WALKOVER Date of site walkover Current use of site & surrounding area Descriptions of buildings and ground cover Location, type and condition of surface water / foul drainage Discharges to controlled waters Relevant names of adjacent buildings or roads Flow direction and appearance of streams and rivers, evidence of groundwater Location and type of tanks, underground storage tanks, bunds, pits, walls, fences, remaining buildings etc Evidence of previous investigations (boreholes, backfilled trial pits etc) Level of ground in relation to adjacent areas and other parts of the site Signs of ground settlement or subsidence Geology / geomorphology / landscape / natural processes (landslips etc) Site access and any identifiable constraints for investigation of the site (including overhead services) Visibly contaminated areas or malodorous areas Signs of vegetation distress Visible evidence of foundations 85
+SITE WALKOVER Date of site walkover Current use of site & surrounding area Descriptions of buildings and ground cover Location, type and condition of surface water / foul drainage Discharges to controlled waters Relevant names of adjacent buildings or roads Flow direction and appearance of streams and rivers, evidence of groundwater Location and type of tanks, underground storage tanks, bunds, pits, walls, fences, remaining buildings etc. Evidence of previous investigations (boreholes, backfilled trial pits etc.) Level of ground in relation to adjacent areas and other parts of the site Signs of ground settlement or subsidence Geology / geomorphology / landscape / natural processes (landslips etc.) Site access and any identifiable constraints for investigation of the site (including overhead services) Visibly contaminated areas or malodorous areas 61

+Signs of vegetation distress

+Visible evidence of foundations

-Present day potentially
+Present day potentially contaminative activities

-contaminative activities

 Any known contamination incidents

-Presence of underground
+Presence of underground services

-services

 Site security

-Access for investigation plant
+Access for investigation plant and equipment

-and equipment

 Adjacent land conditions, uses, and nature of any businesses / activities

+OTHER INFORMATION

-OTHER INFORMATION Including: Discussions with site personnel and/or site owners Correspondence with the Environment Agency Previous Work / Site Reports
+Including: - Discussions with site personnel and/or site owners - Correspondence with the Environment Agency - Previous Work / Site Reports

-POTENTIAL FOR LAND CONTAMINATION

-(Details from industry profiles and local records)

-CONCEPTUAL SITE MODEL

-Contaminated land is assessed on the basis of a simple risk based model.
+POTENTIAL FOR LAND CONTAMINATION (Details from industry profiles and local records) CONCEPTUAL SITE MODEL Contaminated land is assessed on the basis of a simple risk based model.
 This approach has been formalised in Part 2A of the Environmental Protection Act 1990 as pollutant linkages, in that a site must have a SOURCE, a PATHWAY and a RECEPTOR.
 A site can only be defined as contaminated land if there is at least one complete significant pollutant linkage on site.
 The conceptual site model below allows an initial assessment of the site to be made, to determine whether there is the potential for pollutant linkages to be present and hence the requirement to undertake an intrusive investigation.